urieco/General-Notes-About-Computing/Hardware/Motherboard.md

 ![USB Gens and How confusing they are](Images/Motherboard%209%20USB%20Gens.png)

+- USB 3.0 is usually denoted by a blue color.
+However, some manufacturers opt for making them some other non-conventional color for CVI, branding signature look.

 ## Video ports
 - Some also have built-in video adapters.
 Old: DVI, VGA; New: HDMI, DisplayPort.
 - The video ports link to the built-in video adapters on the motherboard, for CPUs that have integrated graphics cards (**integrated** GPU).
 - The other type of video card is **dedicated** GPU.
+- HDMI and DisplayPort both carry audio signals so they can utilize the monitor own internal speakers (if they have).

 ![Video ports](Images/Motherboard%2010%20Video%20ports.png)
+(From left to right: DisplayPort, HDMI, DVI and VGA).

 ## Ethernet port (Network port)
 - The Ethernet port on a computer's I/O panel is typically connected to the computer's network interface card (NIC) (usually built-in) or network adapter.
+- Usually supports a connection of at least 1 GBit per second.
+- One light to indicate activity and another to indicate link speed.

 ![Ethernet port](Images/Motherboard%2011%20Network%20port.png)
-- Some even have a built-in Wifi adapter with two knobs for antennas.
+- Some even have a built-in WiFi adapter with two knobs for antennas.
+- The WiFi adapter needs you to screw in the antenna for it to work (including a driver).

 ## Sound ports
 The sound ports on a computer's I/O panel connect to the computer's sound card or audio chipset.